gerdj/LGX_Mosquito/README.md

 The LGX Mosquito printhead is only compatible with Bear X axis (8mm rods) and genuine Mosquito hotend (regular or magnum).<br>
 There is no filament sensor!

-Bondtech recommends E-steps set to 400/800 (16/32 microstepping).
+Bondtech recommends E-steps for the LGX set to 400/800 (16/32 microstepping).

 Print settings, PETG (ABS for fan duct), 0.2mm layer height, 4 perimeters, 5 layers for bottom and top, min.
 20% Gyroid infill, no supports.